chrstdanne/patstat_mysql/README.md

 - Run `02_import_data_files.sql` to import the data.
 This may take some time.
 You may want to comment out unneeded tables.
 - Run `03_row_counts.sql` to check if the row counts match the ones reported by PATSTAT.
 - Run `04_indexation.sql` to create indices.
 - Note that the tables currently do not contain any foreign keys.
-I will add those later
+I will add those at a later stage.